 Stay up-to-date with all the latest news & information from Three Eagles.
 We will have various events and articles posted throughout the year for all to learn and enjoy the effigy mounds and their rich history.

-Winter has not yet relinquished the icy grip on the landscape but the calendar says spring will arrive soon.
-The tradition of observing solstice and equinox events at a site in southern Richland County will continue with marking the vernal equinox amongst the ancient effigy mounds at Frank’s Hill near Muscoda.
-The Three Eagles Foundation will welcome people for the sunrises and sunsets on Wednesday and Thursday, March 20th and 21st, in recognition of the changing of the seasons.
-Spring officially begins at 4:58 p.m.
-(CDT) on Wednesday,...read more
+Winter has not yet relinquished the season’s cold grip on the landscape but the calendar says spring will arrive soon.
+The snow cover is disappearing and the sandhill cranes and robins are returning!
+The tradition of observing solstice and equinox events at a site in southern Richland County will continue with recognition of the vernal equinox amongst the ancient effigy mounds at Frank’s Hill near Muscoda.
+The Three Eagles Foundation will welcome people for the sunset on Monday, March 20th, and sunrise on Tuesday, March 21st, marking of the...read more

-The public is invited to Frank’s Hill in southern Richland County on Friday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
+The public is invited to Frank’s Hill in southern Richland County on Wednesday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
 The property is located on STH 193 just off STH 60 a few miles west of Muscoda and has been the site of many solstice and equinox gatherings in the past.
 Weather permitting, area residents are invited to join the festivities and remember events of the past year.
-A moment...read more
+A moment of silence will...read more